 Your two writing tools

 Writing a book is a long process.
-You will need to keep notes, track event timelines and develop characters.
+You will need to keep notes, track event timelines and for a fiction writer, develop characters.

 You can’t do any of these tasks with a standard word processor like Microsoft Word or Google Docs.
 Working on one long document is also risky.
 One file or save failure, and all your work will be lost.

 When you write a book, you will be working on different chapters and scenes, and you want to be able to access these quickly.
 It is also much safer to have your manuscript divided into small files.

 The only way to get the functionality and security you need when writing a long book is to use software that is designed for the job.